telepresenceio/telepresence/docs/v2.5/install/upgrade.md

 After upgrading your CLI you must stop any live Telepresence processes by issuing `telepresence quit`, then upgrade the Traffic Manager by running `telepresence connect`

 **Note** that if the Traffic Manager has been installed via Helm, `telepresence connect` will never upgrade it.
-If you wish to upgrade a Traffic Manager that was installed via the Helm chart, please see the [the Helm documentation](../helm#upgrading-the-traffic-manager)
+If you wish to upgrade a Traffic Manager that was installed via the Helm chart, please see the [Helm documentation](../helm#upgrading-the-traffic-manager)